EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 </ul>
 ```

 Thanks Google!
 This time it will be easy.
-Sometimes a structure of the page lacks of classes and ids and it's more difficult to select exactly what we need.
+Sometimes a structure of the page lacks of classes and ids and it’s more difficult to select exactly what we need.

 Now, for each item of **expanded-shelf-content-item-wrapper** we need to find its title and url.
-Using developer tools again, it's easy to achieve:
+Using developer tools again, it’s easy to achieve:

 ```html
 <a